Davide Dionigi: Playing career

-Manager
+Managerial career

-Since 9 November 2010 until 26 June 2012 he has been the head coach of Taranto.
+From 9 November 2010 until 26 June 2012, he has been the head coach of Taranto.

-On 2 July 2012 he was named new head coach of Reggina.
+On 2 July 2012, he was named the new head coach of Reggina.

-On 24 June 2020 he was appointed at the helm of Serie B club Ascoli.
+On 24 June 2020, he was appointed at the helm of Serie B club Ascoli.
 He left the club by the end of the season after guiding them to safety.

-On 10 December 2020 he joined Serie B club Brescia, as the third head coach of the season for the Rondinelle.
+On 10 December 2020, he joined Serie B club Brescia, as the third head coach of the season for the Rondinelle.
 He was removed from his coaching position less than two months later, on 3 February 2021.

-On 17 June 2022 Dionigi was hired by Serie B club Cosenza on a one-year contract.
+On 17 June 2022, Dionigi was hired by Serie B club Cosenza on a one-year contract.
 He was dismissed on 31 October 2022, with Cosenza on sixteenth place in the league table.

+On 31 March 2025, Dionigi was appointed as the new head coach of his hometown club Reggiana.
+Under his tenure, he successfully managed to turn the team's fortunes and bring Reggiana out of the relegation zone, being successively confirmed in charge of the club as a consequence.